 Contractual controls and due diligence

 We monitor and reduce the risk of slavery and human trafficking occurring in our supply chain by undertaking a risk-based approach to due diligence with our suppliers.
 Our due diligence is designed to establish and assess any areas which present a risk of slavery and human trafficking and monitor such risks on an ongoing basis.
 Whilst many of the suppliers we work with are based in low-risk sectors and countries which are classified as “free” on the Freedom House list, we acknowledge that this alone does not make our business and supply chain immune to the risks of slavery and human trafficking.
+We are continuing to work with our key suppliers to monitor the risk of slavery and human trafficking in our supply chain.
 We wish to ensure consistently high standards are applied when undertaking risk assessments and due diligence across our business and will continue to work on improving this process.
 Where deemed appropriate, expert external providers are engaged to support us in undertaking such diligence.

-We have not yet adopted any specific modern slavery performance indicators however as our business grows, we intend to identify means of measuring effectiveness and reporting.
-Our objective in 2022 and beyond is to achieve this through increased engagement and communication across our business and with our suppliers.
+We have reviewed the effectiveness of the steps we have taken this year and decided it is still not yet appropriate to adopt any specific modern slavery performance indicators.
+However, we will continue to identify means of measuring our performance throughout the next financial year.
+Our objective in 2023 and beyond remains the same.
+Namely to continue to achieve increased engagement and communication across our business and with our suppliers.

 We will continue to keep our supply chains under review to monitor and identify ongoing and future risks.
 We will draw upon best practice, regulatory requirements and industry guidance to help strengthen our measures to detect and prevent slavery and human trafficking.

-This Statement for the financial year ending 31 March 2022 has been approved by the Board of Directors for each of Conrad Energy Group Limited and Conrad Energy Group II Limited.
+This Statement for the financial year ended 31 March 2023 has been approved by the Board of Directors for each of Conrad Energy Group Limited and Conrad Energy Group II Limited.